tatsuyafujisaki/script-cheat-sheet/README.md

 )
 ```

-# How to iterate through an array in Bash/Zsh
+## How to iterate through an array
 ```shell
 xs=(aa bb cc)
 for x in "${xs[@]}"